Pepperstone logo

 For example, if a trader has $500 in their account and the broker offers 10:1 leverage, the trader can control a position worth up to $5,000 in the oil market.
 This means the trader can take a larger position than their account balance would normally permit, leveraging the initial deposit to increase potential returns.

-The broker provides this leverage by lending the difference between the trader's initial margin (or deposit) and the notional value of the trade.
-However, it is important to note that if a position is held overnight, the trader will incur funding or interest charges on the notional value of the trade.
-These charges do not apply to trades that are opened and closed within the same business day.
+The broker facilitates this leverage by covering the difference between the trader's initial margin (or deposit) and the notional value of the trade.
+It is important to note that if a position is held overnight, the trader will incur funding or interest charges on the notional value of the trade.
+These charges typically do not apply to trades opened and closed within the same business day.
+It is also important to note that margin or leverage rates can vary between different products and regulatory jurisdictions.

 Analysing trends in the oil market might initially seem daunting, but it has become significantly easier for retail traders to access relevant market information.
 Here are some tips on how to track and analyse oil market trends: